RoadPilotAI/cads/standard/CADS-v1.0.md

 A Standard Threshold Shift is defined as a change in hearing threshold, relative to the baseline audiogram, of an average of **10 dB or more** at **2000, 3000, and 4000 Hz** in either ear.

+This definition is consistent with CSA Z107.6 and is uniform across all Canadian jurisdictions that define STS.

 **Calculation:**

 ```
-STS_right = mean(right_2000_current - right_2000_baseline,
+STS_right = mean(right_2000_current − right_2000_baseline,
-                 right_3000_current - right_3000_baseline,
+                 right_3000_current − right_3000_baseline,
-                 right_4000_current - right_4000_baseline)
+                 right_4000_current − right_4000_baseline)

-STS_left  = mean(left_2000_current - left_2000_baseline,
+STS_left  = mean(left_2000_current − left_2000_baseline,
-                 left_3000_current - left_3000_baseline,
+                 left_3000_current − left_3000_baseline,
-                 left_4000_current - left_4000_baseline)
+                 left_4000_current − left_4000_baseline)
 ```

-If age correction is applied, the corrected baseline values are used in place of the raw baseline values (see Section 6.2).
+If age correction is applied, corrected baseline values are used in place of raw baseline values.

 **STS flag is set to `true` when the calculated value is ≥ 10.0 dB.**

-A positive STS in either ear triggers the outcome classification process described in Section 6.4.

 ### 6.2 Age Correction

 Age correction may be applied to adjust baseline thresholds upward to account for expected age-related hearing change (presbycusis), isolating occupational hearing loss from normal ageing.

-Age correction is **permitted but not mandatory** across all supported provinces.
+Age correction is permitted across all Canadian jurisdictions.
 The `age_correction_applied` field must accurately reflect whether correction was used.

-Age correction values are taken from the NIOSH 1998 tables (Annex B of the Criteria for a Recommended Standard: Occupational Noise Exposure).
-See Appendix B for the reference correction values.
+Age correction values are taken from the NIOSH 1998 tables (Appendix B).
+The correction is applied as the difference between the age correction at the current test age and the age correction at the baseline test age.

-**Application:**

 ```
-corrected_baseline_frequency = baseline_threshold_frequency + age_correction_value
+corrected_baseline = baseline_threshold + (age_correction_current_age − age_correction_baseline_age)
-STS_value = current_threshold_frequency - corrected_baseline_frequency
+STS_value = current_threshold − corrected_baseline
 ```

-The age correction value is always additive to the baseline (i.e., it increases the baseline threshold, making it harder to trigger an STS flag).
-This is the established convention.

 ### 6.3 Baseline Comparison Rules

-1. Every test of type `periodic`, `exit`, or `retest` must reference a `baseline_test_uuid`.
+1. Every test of type `periodic`, `exit`, or `retest` must reference a `baseline_test_uuid`
-2. The referenced baseline must be of type `baseline`.
+2. The referenced baseline must be of type `baseline`
-3. If a worker's baseline has been revised (e.g., following a confirmed STS and re-established baseline), the most recent valid baseline is used.
+3. If a worker's baseline has been revised following a confirmed STS, the most recent valid baseline is used
-4. A baseline may not reference another test as its baseline.
+4. A baseline record may not reference another test as its baseline
-5. The baseline and comparison test must be for the same `worker_uuid`.
+5. The baseline and comparison test must reference the same `worker_uuid`

 ### 6.4 Outcome Classification